Ray-Aldred/Ray-Aldred/README.md

 Hello, and welcome to my GitHub!
 I am Ray, a Ph.D. student in philosophy, where I spend much of my time contemplating the intricate connections between disability, sexuality, and love.
 I am constantly seeking to deepen my understanding of these complex subjects.

-At the same time, I'm also a new data scientist with a profound fascination for the power of machine learning and AI.
+At the same time, I'm also a new data scientist with a fascination for the power of machine learning and AI.
 There's something truly thrilling -and a little scary- about how data can reveal new insights and patterns, and I'm constantly seeking new ways to push the boundaries of what's possible in this exciting field.

-Thank you for stopping by, and I look forward to collaborating with all of you!
+Thank you for stopping by, and I look forward to collaborating with you!

 ---
 ### Languages and Tools: